Building a Personal Website - Part 1: Using Lume

 Note that when we apply styling, we want to target the HTML elements in the final output (in the _site folder), rather than the contents of the source Markdown files.
 Our CSS code only "knows about" the rendered HTML, not Markdown or any other Lume-specific features.

-So, for example, to target all level 1 headers in CSS, you would use h1, not #:
+So, for example, to target all level 1 headers in CSS, you would use h1, not #.
+So your CSS would look like this:

 h1 {